 A block is considered to be the prime blockchain data structure.
-The different blocks in a blockchain are identified with the help of a hash in the block header, which is generated cryptographically with the help of SHA256 algorithm.
+The different blocks in a blockchain are identified with the help of a hash in the block header, which is generated cryptographically with the help of a SHA256 algorithm.
 This cryptographic hash function is developed from a mathematical algorithm that maps data of arbitrary size into a 32 byte string.

 The use of hash functions helps in the identification of data from a data set.
 The most basic of hash functions can map any data from arbitrary to fixed size and store them as hash values or hash codes in a hash table.
 This provides for an effective indexing mechanism ensuring instant availability of the required data.

 The fact that hash is collision-free adds to the efficiency of the mechanism.
-Hence it is impossible to find multiple data corresponding to a single hash value.
+Hence, it is impossible to find multiple data corresponding to a single hash value.
 This quality of blockchain data structure provides for easy identification and verification of integrity.

-Blocks are container data structures that help in bringing together of transactions to be included in the public ledgers.
+Blocks are container data structures that help in the bringing together of transactions to be included in the public ledgers.
 Their structure includes a header and a long list of transactions.
 The header stores metadata, which includes the data about the different data stored in the header.
 The header of each block consists of the following fields:-

 - Index – which indicates the position of the block inside the block chain.
 The first block is indexed ‘0’, the next ‘1’, and so on.